-There are few studies about IBS in kids, so there is little information about how common the condition is in children.
-However, the few studies that have concluded about IBS in children have come up with these reasons (2):
+There are only a few studies about IBS in kids, so there is little information about how common the condition really is in children.
+However, the few studies published listed the following as reasons (2):

-- Functional issues in the GI motor is one of the most common causes of IBS.
+- Functional issues in the GI motility is one of the most common causes of IBS.
 This happens when the motility in the colon is either too fast (causing diarrhea), too slow (causing constipation), or erratic.
-The changes could be due to hyperactivity in the child or eating too much.
-This also causes muscle spasm, resulting in abdominal pain.
+The changes could be associated with hyperactivity in the child or overeating.
+This leads to spasm of the muscles in the bowel, resulting in abdominal pain.

-- Gastroenteritis caused due to bacteria, mostly salmonella, can irritate the stomach, and can sometimes lead to an irritable bowel syndrome, which lasts longer.
+- Gastroenteritis caused by bacteria, mostly Salmonella, can irritate the stomach, and can sometimes lead to an irritable bowel syndrome, which lasts longer.

 - Stress and psychological problems such as depression, anxiety, and panic disorder may not cause IBS, but worsen the symptoms (3)